appnetwise/anw-voltaapp/README.md

 ```bash
 ionic platform add android
 ```
-### if you are using firebase in your project so make sure google-services.json file should be copied into your project
+### If you are using firebase in your project so make sure google-services.json file should be copied into your project
 ```bash
 <your project dir>/anw-voltaapp/platforms/android/app
 ```